AlexCC93/readthedocs_test/docs/source/Writting publisher and subscriber nodes. Python.rst

 Afterwards, the callback function simply prints the message received in the terminal window.

-Lastly, the main function, as in the publisher node, initializes the rclpy library, creates the subscription node, spins it, explicitely destroys it when issued from the terminal window and shuts down the ROS2 system.
+Lastly, the main function, as in the publisher node, initializes the rclpy library, creates the subscription node, spins it, explicitely destroys it when issued from the terminal window and shuts down the ROS 2 system.

 .. code-block:: console